maurijlozano/CUBES/Readme.md

 - multifasta files named C(n).fa (for Core genomes), single*.fa (for singletons), GNM.fa (complete genome) each containing the CDS of a coregenome/singletons constructed by sequentially adding a more distant genome as in Lopez JL. *et al.* The sets of C genes for the analysis can be obtained using tools such as [EDGAR](https://edgar.computational.bio.uni-giessen.de/cgi-bin/edgar_login.cgi) or [Get_Homologues/Get_Phylomarkers](https://github.com/vinuesa).
 - PHE.fa, putatively highly expressed genes (as defined by Lopez JL. *et al.*)
 - dist.txt, which contain the distance between the species, extracted from the species phylogenetic tree.
 - rgf.txt (only needed for I, index calculation), is a file containing a normalized frequency based on the number of tRNAs for each codon/amino-acid.
+The order of the *codons* must follow the example file provided.
 - trna.txt, the number of copies of tRNA.
 Can be obtained from [GtRNAdb](http://gtrnadb.ucsc.edu/).

-The file format must be the same as in the example files.
-The order of the codons in rgf.txt, trna.txt must be respected.
+The order of the *codons* must follow the example file provided.

 ## Running the scripts in the correct order
 The pipeline contains scripts which generate files that can be required on following steps.
 It is therefore recommended to run the scripts in order.